mikeymascatu/Arcade-WiFiClock/README.md

   - ShiftDisplay2: manages the display
   - NTPCilent: allows for communication with NTP servers

-* Download the V0.1B.ino file from the repo.
+* Download the V1.ino file from the repo.
+* You can also use the RTCexperimental.ino as another option for a less internet-dependent option but is nowhere near finished

 * Open it in Ardunio IDE